Sendrowski/PhaseGen/README.md

 -->

-PhaseGen is a package for simulating and making inference on coalescent distributions.
+PhaseGen is a package for simulation and inference on exact solutions of coalescent distributions under diverse demographic scenarios.

-Part of the documentation is already written, but it's not visible here as the repository is private.
-After cloning the repository, only can view the docs locally in a browser by opening the `index.html` file in the `docs/_build/html` directory.